Kala Patthar Summit, Trek Elevation and Weather Guide

 Kala Patthar is located on the south range of Mt.
 Pumori above Gorakshep in the Himalayas in Nepal.
 Kalapatthar is also referred to as “black rock” in Nepali.
 Although it’s an optional component of the EBC journey to the Kala Patthar summit, the Kala Patthar Trek is the most well-known for its panoramas of Everest and several other mountains.

-The Khumbu Glacier, Pumori, Everest Base Camp, Everest, Ama Dablam, Thamserku, Kangtega, and Taboche are all visible in the panorama from the Kala patthar Summit.
-Similarly, Kala Patthar offers breathtaking views of the summit, Nuptse, and Changtse as well as glimmers of Lhotse’s northern edge summit and peak.
+The Khumbu Glacier, Pumori, Everest Base Camp, Everest, Ama Dablam, Thamserku, Kangtega, and Taboche are all visible in the panorama from the Kala Patthar Summit.
+Similarly, Kala Patthar offers breathtaking views of the summit, Nuptse, and Changtse and glimmers of Lhotse’s northern edge summit and peak.

 Kala Patthar summit: Itinerary Information and facts